 The BBK-PCI basically supports Parsytec's UniLink standard, which incorporates Link Data Input, Link Data Output, Link Reset Input, and Link Reset Output with four differential RS-422 pairs per link.
-It can be optionally equipped with a 40-way header intended for adapting different link standards to the interface.
+It can be optionally equipped with an internal 40-way header or an external 37-way Sub-D socket intended for adapting different link standards to the interface.